 Words & Art is

-Gallery.
+a reading series of literary words inspired by art.
 Each reading features poetry and prose by local

 art as its stage.
 The series is organized and directed by